sboursault/spring-aspectj-log-annotation/README.md

 The mechanism is based on spring and aspectj, so it can't be used on private methods.

-The value passed to the in the annotation is in SpEL, so you can use computations, accessors, etc.
+The annotation value is in SpEL, so you can use computations, accessors, etc.

 **Example :**